 Creamy Tomato Tortellini Soup – delicious creamy tomato soup with cheese tortellini!
-Quick and easy, perfect for a weeknight meatless meal!
+Quick and easy, perfect for a weeknight meal the whole family will love.

 I made Creamy Tomato Tortellini Soup yesterday because it was really cold here in Colorado and it wasn’t the fun cold that comes with lots of fluffy snow to go sledding in.

 And that’s the worst.

 I’ve always loved tomato soup – I used to have one of those Campbell’s drinkable tomato soups every single winter morning on the way to work.
 Because I needed something warm since my old Camaro had no heat but there was no point in coffee since work was Starbucks.

 So I’d drink tomato soup at 4:45 am.